morganwood11/BIOCOMPUTING/group_project/README.md

 cd ~/BIOCOMPUTING/group_project
 nano README.md
 ```
-#paste this entire document/script into README.md for github

-##summary of project:
+## summary of project:
-# This project covered metagenomics assembly and annotation of data/sequences from a gut microbiome study
-# focused on healthy aging.
-Each group member ran the same scripts, but changed a minimum of one thing within
-# one of the scripts.
+### This project covered metagenomics assembly and annotation of data/sequences from a gut microbiome study focused on healthy aging.
+Each group member ran the same scripts, but changed a minimum of one thing within one of the scripts.
 For my portion, I changed the evalue in Step 5 (04_annotate.sh) using the Prokka program.
-# I changed the evalue to 1e-05, while the default is 1e-09.
-Increasing the size of the evalue essentially makes
-# Prokka less picky when annotating the assembled genome, so it may become less accurate.
-Another group member
-# changed the evalue in the opposite direction to make Prokka more accurate.
-Our goal for each group member changing different
-# parts of this pipeline allows us to analyze the differences in the output files each of us get.
-Our main
-# focus during analysis is the amount of annotated vs. hypothetical proteins that are present and which
-# changes in the pipeline can elicit differences in this ratio.
-This project overall was super fun and nice to
-# see how this class has come full circle and apply what we've learned to real world data.
+I changed the evalue to 1e-05, while the default is 1e-09.
+Increasing the size of the evalue essentially make Prokka less picky when annotating the assembled genome, so it may become less accurate.
+Another group member changed the evalue in the opposite direction to make Prokka more accurate.
+Our goal for each group member changes parts of this pipeline allows us to analyze the differences in the output files each of us get.
+Our main focus during analysis is the amount of annotated vs. hypothetical proteins that are present and which changes in the pipeline can elicit differences in this ratio.
+This project overall was super fun and nice to see how this class has come full circle and apply what we've learned to real world data. ###